abinit/abinit/doc/tutorial/compilation.md

     -L$HOME/local/lib -lfftw3f -lfftw3 -I$HOME/local/include

+!!! important

-Note that, unlike in *libxc*, here we don't have to specify different libs for Fortran and C as FFTW3 bundles both the C and the Fortran API in the same library.
+    Note that, unlike in *libxc*, here we don't have to specify different libraries for Fortran and C as FFTW3 bundles both the C and the Fortran API in the same library.
-The Fortran interface is included by default provided the FFTW3 configure script can find a Fortran compiler on your system.
+    The Fortran interface is included by default provided the FFTW3 *configure* script can find a Fortran compiler on your system.
-In our case, we know that our FFTW3 libraries support Fortran as *gfortran* is available but this may not be true if we are using a precompiled library installed by our package manager.
+    In our case, we know that our FFTW3 librs support Fortran as *gfortran* was found by *configure* but this may not be true if we are using a precompiled library installed by our package manager.

 To make sure we have the Fortran API bundled in the library, one can use the `nm` tool to get the list of symbols in the library and then use *grep* to search for the Fortran API.